stasionok/rob-rat-out-blocker/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Restrict execution of certain external requests with partial url or even regexp to prevent personal data leakage (as example)
+Restrict execution of certain external requests with partial url or even regex to prevent personal data leakage (as example)

 == Description ==

 With this simple plugin you can restrict extra external requests made with internal wordpress WP_Http class.
 Just put in filter rules field what you wish to restrict.
-One url part or url regexp per line.
+One url part or url regex per line.
 By default plugin return WP_Error answer for restricted requests.
 But you can put in response your custom response data.

 == Installation ==